Grease fitting

-A grease fitting, grease nipple, Zerk fitting, grease zerk, or Alemite fitting is a metal fitting used in mechanical systems to feed lubricants, usually lubricating grease, into a bearing under moderate to high pressure using a grease gun.
+A grease fitting, grease nipple, Zerk fitting, grease zerk, Alemite fitting, or divit is a metal fitting used in mechanical systems to feed lubricants, usually lubricating grease, into a bearing under moderate to high pressure using a grease gun.

 Design

 Grease fittings are permanently installed by either a (taper) thread or straight push-fit ('hammer in') arrangement, leaving a nipple connection that a grease gun attaches to.
 The pressure supplied by the grease gun forces a small captive bearing ball in the fitting to move back against the force of its retaining spring.
 The arrangement is thus essentially a valve that opens under pressure to allow lubricant to pass through a channel and be forced into the voids of the bearing.
 When the pressure ceases, the ball returns to its closed position.
 The ball excludes dirt and functions as a check valve to prevent grease escaping back out of the fitting.
 The ball is almost flush with the surface of the fitting so that it can be wiped clean to reduce the amount of debris carried with the grease into the bearing.

 The common convex shape of the fitting allows the simple concave tip of the grease gun to seal against the fitting easily from many angles, yet with a sufficiently tight seal to force the pressured grease to move the ball and enter the fitting, rather than simply oozing past this temporary annular (ring-shaped) seal.
 For higher pressure greasing, the grease gun end latches onto the nipple and sealing is effected as a butt joint.
 If this type of gun end is not perfectly aligned with the nipple, they leak.
 Once greasing is completed, the latched on nozzle can be released by angling the nozzle over to break the seal with the nipple.
 Once the seal is broken, the pressure in the nozzle is released thus releasing the latching fingers.

 A less common design has a few names including 'button head', 'threepenny bit', 'flat' and 'tat head'.
 These are a larger nipple head with a flat sealing surface which overhangs the body of the nipple allowing the grease gun end to be hooked onto the nipple with a sliding action which wipes the nipple surface as it's attached.
 The grease gun hose is usually at a sharp angle (e.g. 70-90°) to the axis of the nipple but can be approached from any azimuthal angle.
 It is not possible for grease pressure to force this type of connector away from the nipple.

 Grease fittings are commonly made from zinc-plated steel, stainless steel, or brass.